 payments risks can be retained with the new technology and the

 opportunities it will create for losses, thefts, and abuse.
 These problems

 are difficult, interesting, and among the kinds that academic

 legal research calls its own.
 EFTS also raises issues that are explicitly

 embraced these issues as well.

 Date of Authorship for this Version

 Electronic Funds Transfer System, technology

 Dauer, Edward A., "The Policy Implications of Neutral Scholarship: A Case Study of Electronic Funds Transfer and the Baxter, Cootner and Scott Report" (1981).
 Faculty Scholarship Series.
-Paper 4393.
+4393.